top of page

 Service Agreement

-A service agreement is a written agreement between a participant (or their representative) and a service provider.
-It outlines:
+A service agreement is a written agreement between a participant and a provider.
+It usually outlines:

 • Start and end dates